BRITISH COLUMBIA ARTISTS

 After the College of Arts closed at the end of the 1935 school year, he traveled to Nootka with Jock Macdonald, Macdonald's wife Barbara, and Leslie Planta.
 At Nootka the group tried to make a living while Jock painted, refer to letter in references.

-After leaving Nootka, Tauber returned to Vancouver, then relocated to Victoria, but eventually moved to the United States, where he died at Honolulu, Hawaii in 1975.
+After leaving Nootka, Tauber briefly returned to Vancouver where he gave a series of lectures, then relocated to Victoria.
+He later moved to Los Angeles, and then to Honolulu, where he died in 1975.

 GROUP EXHIBITIONS